mrprofessor/rudra.dev/content/posts/css-and-js-are-not-bytecode.md

 </div>
 <!--endtoc-->

-> Disclaimer: This post literally doesn't make any sense.
-I just didn't wanted
+> Disclaimer: This post literally doesn't make any sense any more.
+I just
-> to delete it as it was my first blog.
+> didn't want to remove it as it was my first post.

 The earliest computers were often programmed without the help of a programming language, by writing programs in absolute machine language.